miemartin/ENM-NEA/README.md

 1. Environmental Data: This script imports environmental data, assigns projections, and clips variables to the study area.

-2. occurrence data: This script imports the occurrence data and does all the processing for it.
+2. Occurrence data: This script imports the occurrence data and does all the processing for it.
 It eliminates duplicate data, assigns only one data per pixel and finally creates a .csv file where the values of the environmental variables are obtained for each location.

 3. VIF analysis: this is the script where the selection of environmental variables is carried out based on the VIF values and Pearson correlation.